 - Australian Labradoodle Association

-If you’ll be purchasing a Labradoodle pup from a breeder, then you can expect to pay something along the lines of the following, give or take a few hundred dollars:
+Will you purchase a Labradoodle puppy from a responsible breeder?
+Then you can expect to pay something along the lines of the following, give or take a few hundred dollars:

-About $1,500 for a parti or highly sought after apricot Doodle
+- Possibly $1,500 for a particolored or highly sought after apricot Doodle

 The exact amount that you pay may also vary based on the parent stock, how much they are worth to the breeder, and the number of puppies available.

 The price charge by breeders is often a source of contention when people debate the issue of designer dogs.
-With some people feeling that a hybrid should cost less than a purebred dog.
+Some people feel that a hybrid should cost less than a purebred dog.

 The final result is likely to be something of a surprise, but overall, most Labradoodle owners report that their dogs are happy, friendly and fun.